-The opioid crisis is a dynamic public health threat.
-Opioid use disorders affect an estimated nine out of every 1,000 Americans The estimated economic burden of opioid abuse and overdose is staggering—nearly $500 billion annually, more than the government spends on health care for the poor each year.
-Successfully combating the crisis demands collaborative efforts to address the challenges to our public health, health care, public safety, law enforcement, and criminal justice systems.
+The country is suffering through the largest and deadliest drug crisis in U.S. history.
+In 2017, more than 47,000 Americans died from an opioid overdose.
+The estimated economic burden is staggering—nearly $500 billion annually, more than the government spends on health care for the poor each year.
+Successfully combating the evolving crisis will require meeting unprecedented demands on our public health, health care, public safety, law enforcement, and criminal justice systems.

 The Opioid Policy Tools and Information Center (OPTIC) is playing a prominent role in this struggle.
 Our mission is to be a national resource, fostering innovative research in opioid policy science, and developing and disseminating methods, tools, and information to the research community, policymakers, and other stakeholders.
 Our work focuses on policy effects at multiple levels, the health care consequences of opioid misuse, and treatment access and effectiveness.

 OPTIC is funded by the National Institute on Drug Abuse (P50DA046351).